prernaadvani/whatsprernacooking/_posts/2023-01-04-vietnamese-pizza.md

 ### Instructions:

 * Lightly gease a pan and set to low heat for a few minutes.
-When the pan is heated, place down your rice paper.
+When the pan has heated, place down your rice paper.

 ![_config.yml]({{ site.baseurl }}/images/viet pizza/pizza 3.jpeg)